icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [angular-audio-context](https://github.com/chrisguttandin/angular-audio-context) - An Angular wrapper for the Web Audio API's AudioContext.
 * [silicon-audio-wave](https://github.com/joldibaev/silicon-audio-wave) - Very simple audio wave system from Silicon.
-* [ngx-plyr](https://github.com/atom-platform/ngx-plyr) - Angular 17+ bindings for [plyr](https://github.com/sampotts/plyr) video and audio player.
-Supports everything that original library supports.
 * [byteark-player-angular](https://github.com/byteark/byteark-player-angular) - Player Container from [ByteArk](https://www.byteark.com/).
 * [Vidstack](https://github.com/vidstack/player) - A framework and collection of UI components for building and managing custom media players on the web.
 You can use this library to build your own player (see our examples), or use our production-ready Default Layout and customize it to match your brand and site.
 See this [installation guide](https://www.vidstack.io/docs/player/getting-started/installation/angular?styling=default-layout&provider=video).
 * [@dytesdk/web-core](https://www.npmjs.com/package/@dytesdk/web-core) - This [quickstart](https://docs.dyte.io/guides/livestream/client-setup/angular) shows how to add Dyte's Livestream SDK to your Angular applications.
-* [ngx-youtube-player](https://github.com/orizens/ngx-youtube-player) - Angular component based on [YouTube player iframe API](https://developers.google.com/youtube/iframe_api_reference).
-* [ngx-videogular](https://github.com/videogular/ngx-videogular) - An HTML5 video player for Angular 2.0.
-Videogular is a wrapper over the HTML5 video tag, so you can just add whatever you want.
-This provides a very powerful, but simple to use solution, for everybody.
 * [voicecapture-angular](https://github.com/angular-a11y/voicecapture-angular) - The library offers customizable options for handling voice input and transcription, making it a flexible solution for enhancing user interfaces.
 * [ngx-video-timeline](https://github.com/LennonReid/ngx-video-timeline) - Video playback progress bar component.
 * [ngx-cam-shoot](https://github.com/RzoDev/ngx-cam-shoot) - A streamlined Angular component that simplifies using your device's camera and accelerates image capture and saving.